Skip to main content

 Dr. Richard Leblanc — Oversight to insight

 Dr. Richard Leblanc, one of Canada's leading authorities on board governance and cybersecurity, spent the afternoon connecting two domains the sector often treats as separate.
 His challenge to boards — to move from oversight to insight — is not rhetorical.
-It is an architectural shift in how boards engage with organizational data, technology risk, and the pace of change happening in every operating environment.
-The boards that are still working from quarterly printouts are not governing the organization that exists today.
+It is an architectural shift in how boards engage with organisational data, technology risk, and the pace of change happening in every operating environment.
+The boards that are still working from quarterly printouts are not governing the organisation that exists today.
 They are governing a version of it that is already three months out of date.

 Carolyn Stewart-Stockwell — What it's all for